maja-kucharczyk/maja-kucharczyk.github.io/README.md

 <kbd>Python</kbd> <kbd>JupyterLab</kbd> <kbd>pandas</kbd> <kbd>numpy</kbd> <kbd>scipy</kbd> <kbd>matplotlib</kbd> <kbd>seaborn</kbd> <kbd>scikit-learn</kbd> <kbd>statsmodels</kbd>

-I performed **exploratory data analysis**, **data preparation**, and **binary classification** using **Python** to predict which recipes would lead to high traffic on the website of a company that sells meal planning and ingredient delivery services. **Repeated stratified k-fold cross-validation** and **grid search** were used for model selection and hyperparameter tuning.
+I performed **exploratory data analysis**, **data cleaning**, **data transformation**, and **binary classification** using **Python** to predict which recipes would lead to high traffic on the website of a company that sells meal planning and ingredient delivery services. **Repeated stratified k-fold cross-validation** and **grid search** were used for model selection and hyperparameter tuning.
 The **logistic regression** model achieved an accuracy of 81% and revealed which recipe attributes are associated with high and low website traffic.

 ![](https://maja-kucharczyk.github.io/assets/img/coefficients.png)